benny-dreamly/mow/worlds/wargroove2/docs/en_Wargroove 2.md

 ## Unique Local Commands

-The following commands are only available when using the Wargroove2Client to play with Archipelago.
+The following commands are only available when using the Wargroove2Client to play with MultiworldGG.

 - `/resync` Manually trigger a resync.
 - `/commander` Set the current commander to the given commander.